bobbythree/harry-potter-react-app/README.md

 ## Harry Potter React App
-### An app that displays information about the Harry Potter Series.
+### A React + Vite app that calls a Harry Potter API and displays the data.
+Work in progress.

 ## to Run:
 ### clone this repo to your local machine